fbpx

 Nick’s story

 At just 45, it never crossed Nick’s mind that his shoulder pain could be a symptom of lung cancer.
 The pain got worse and worse.
-It got so bad, Nick could barely sleep.
+It got so bad that Nick could barely sleep.
 He had an x-ray on his shoulder and was sent to a specialist, who couldn’t understand why he was in as much as he was.

 Eventually, when Nick started to get breathless, his doctor started to piece things together and sent him for another x-ray, only this time it was of his chest.
-Nick went on to be diagnosed with stage 4 lung cancer and now wants to share his experience to improve people’s awareness of this lesser known symptom of lung cancer.
+Nick went on to be diagnosed with stage 4 lung cancer and now wants to share his experience to improve people’s awareness of this lesser-known symptom of lung cancer.

 Spot the difference in your health